Welcome to the Halftime Show.

 PLAY OF THE WEEK

-Apollo Go is China's Waymo - backed by Baidu, the AI company that built China's Google before search became a commodity.
+Apollo Go is China's front runner - backed by Baidu, the company that built China's Google, then rebranded as an AI company.

 SCOUT REPORT

-→ Uber announces partnership with Baidu/Apollo Go to launch robotaxis in Dubai.
-A deliberate asset light model: Uber controls demand and the customer interface, Baidu supplies the driverless stack.
+→ Uber announces partnership with Apollo Go to launch robotaxis in Dubai.
+Uber controls demand and the customer interface, Baidu supplies the driverless stack.
 (Uber IR)

 → Baidu's RT6 costs ~$28,000.
 Waymo's runs ~$75,000- nearly 3x.
 Waymo operates across five US cities at ~$2.00/mile.
 Apollo Go operates primarily in Wuhan at ~$0.35/mile.
 (The Driverless Digest)